Marcell-Gentles/CourseScheduler/README.md

 As of this commit, there is functionality to generate the list of all possible schedules, sorted by prioritization score (where a higher score is better).
 In the future, I plan to add prioritization at the section level, so you can prefer a certain professor or even campus.

-I plan to add the following features before course registration day (April 18, 2024 for me, a freshman).
+There is filtering functionality so that you can filter by the earliest class start time, latest clast end time, minimum score, courses included or excluded, and sections included or excluded.
+These filters can be saved and reloaded.

-### Browsing
+### Front End

-Paginated browsing of sorted schedules with informative summaries of variable levels of detail
+I plan to improve the user experience for inputting section and course information, and to provide paginated and filtered browsing of sorted schedules with informative summaries of variable levels of detail

-### Filtering
-* Time (start of first class, end of last)
-* Prioritization score
-* Courses included/excluded
-* Individual sections
-    * Included (say I want to be in my friend’s class)
-    * Excluded (a section fills up)
-        * Persistent exclusion list for keeping track of full sections during registration

 ## Future
-As soon as possible, I would like to improve the UI.
-The way I have required the course data be provided is not great, and the browsing should be smooth.
-First I will improve the terminal-based experience then maybe build an HTML / JS interface.

 Long-term, I hope to be able to add this functionality to [HyperSchedule](https://github.com/hyperschedule/hyperschedule) for the following reasons.